-Gareth’s practice seeks a reconsideration of contemporary furniture design, questioning our perceptions of history and the contemporary, the material and immaterial.
+Gareth Neal’s practice seeks a reconsideration of contemporary furniture design, questioning our perceptions of history and the contemporary, the material and immaterial.
 The work is positioned at an intersecting point between art, design and craft, evading any simple categorisation into a specific discipline.
 This innovative approach provides a critical framework for his ideas as the designs develop into new and diverse territory.
 He combines the technical modes of 3D computer drawing and CNC processes, with the intricacy of professional craftsmanship, to create his sculptural pieces.

 Works by Aneta Regel, Eleanor Lakelin, Ernst Gamperl, Gareth Neal, Helen Carnac and David Gates, Jim Partridge, Joseph Walsh, Liam Flynn, Marc Ricourt, Michael Peterson, Nic Webb, Peter Marigold, Wycliffe Stutchbury.